The Game (2022 film): Production

 The film marked the fifth cinema direction by Suranga de Alwis.
 Nadeesha Samith Dias is writing this story based on the April attack when the main script of the film was written by Nishantha Weerasinghe.
-The cinematographer is Gamini Moragollagama, whereas editing done by Ruwan Weerasinghe, art direction by Eheliyagoda Somathilaka, and Chandrara Sugath Kumara handled costumes.
-Stunt director is Samantha Mayadunna, and costume designer is Priyan Anura Sri.
+The cinematographer is Gamini Moragollagama; additionally, the editing was done by Ruwan Weerasinghe, art direction by Eheliyagoda Somathilaka, and Chandrara Sugath Kumara handled costumes.
+Furthermore, the stunt director is Samantha Mayadunna, and the costume designer is Priyan Anura Sri.
 Still photography by Anura Shantha, production management by Dharshana Dissanayake and Sampath Alwis, executive production by Nishantha Weerasinghe and director's father, Sarath de Alwis joined with music direction.
 Uresha Ravihari, Mario Ananda and Sanka Dineth are the singers of the film.
 Meanwhile, director Suranga's son Jeevan Saptharanga and daughter Dulashi Nimnadi are also acting in the film.

 The trailer of the film was released at the Colombo City Center and simultaneously released the film songs on 20 December 2021.